octia/Flapper/README.md

-# Flapper
+# Flappy Witch
 A flappybird-like game, created in Unity.